redoy49/redoy49/README.md

 ### 🧑‍💻 About Me

-I'm a full-stack MERN developer with a BBA background, combining business knowledge with robust development skills.
+I'm a MERN Stack developer with a BBA background, combining business knowledge with robust development skills.
 I build responsive, secure, and high-performing web applications.
 My current focus is clean architecture, UI/UX, and authentication systems.

 #### 🔭 Current Focus
 - 🛠️ Developing full-stack apps using **React**, **Node.js**, **MongoDB**, and **Express**